ntquyen/sendmail-prototype/README.md

 sendmail-prototype
 ==================

-This is a prototype of sending email, using iron.io for message bus and mandrill for email delivery API
+This is a prototype of sending email, using iron.io for message bus and mandrill for email delivery.

 ## Quick Start

 The project uses AngularJS as front-end framework, express/nodejs as back-end server, iron.io as worker to deliver email.
 So make sure to have:

 - `nodeJS`, `bower`, `grunt` installed on your machine,
-- an mandrill account and get one of your API key
+- a mandrill account and get one of your API key
 - an [iron.io](http://www.iron.io/) project (it has a free package so don't worry!).
 Save your project's ID and token, you're gonna use it later.
 - `iron_worker_ng` installed on your machine: